EU's Oettinger warns against Germany cutting renewable subsidies

 "That means all those that have installed solar panels, biogas plants or wind parks should receive the level of support that was guaranteed at the time of installation."

-European countries including Spain, the Czech Republic and Bulgaria have all implemented retroactive taxes on existing operators of renewable energy installations, leading investors to harshly criticize such moves.
+European countries including Spain, the Czech Republic and Bulgaria have all implemented retroactive taxes on existing operators of renewable energy installations, leading investors to harshly criticise such moves.

 Oettinger also said that he expected the European Council to reach a decision in October or November on a proposal to temporarily withdraw permits from the bloc's Emissions Trading System (ETS), a process known as backloading.
 The European Parliament backed the plan in July.